nastch2000/starter-academic/content/project/example/index.md

 slides: example
 ---

-Many applications in the fi eld of cooperative autonomous driving or mobile robotics   due   to   the   highly   dynamic   nature   of   their   environment   will necessitate the deployment of ultra-reliable wireless links that can provide real-time, low-latency control for such autonomous systems.
+Many applications in the field of cooperative autonomous driving or mobile robotics   due   to   the   highly   dynamic   nature   of   their   environment will necessitate the deployment of ultra-reliable wireless links that can provide real-time, low-latency control for such autonomous systems.
 An important challenge is therefore to guarantee the end-to-end quality of service (QoS) required by the respective application.
-Integrating fundamental notions of artifi cial intelligence (AI) across the wireless infrastructure and end-user devices has gained a tremendous interest not only in the improvement of road safety but also in the industry4.0 domain by reducing quality control eff orts   and   operational costs  on  exponential  levels.
+Integrating fundamental notions of artificial intelligence (AI) across the wireless infrastructure and end-user devices has gained a tremendous interest not only in the improvement of road safety but also in the industry4.0 domain by reducing quality control eff orts   and   operational costs  on  exponential  levels.
 One   major   gain  of